ryankanno/py-skeleton/README.rst

 - Starting a new project by copying an old one?
 - Wishing you could use someone else's project as a starter template?
-- Confused at how to start Project FooBar?
+- Confused at how to start "Project FooBar"?

 I'm always starting a new project by cutting and pasting an old one.
 Skeleton helps you get started with any project.
 Uses `jinja2 <http://jinja.pocoo.org/>`_